 History of Programmatic Accreditation

-(HVACR) industry.
-Furthermore, when contacting various industry groups, none were interested in establishing one.
+industry.
+Furthermore when contacting various industry groups, none were interested in establishing one.
 That is until they contacted HVAC Excellence.
-HVAC Excellence was
+HVAC Excellence, was established only

 a few years earlier in 1994, to improve the technical competency of the HVACR industry.
 HVAC Excellence began conducting programmatic accreditation in 1999, establishing the industry’s first